 messenger of the covenant.
-The Messiah, who as the Lord's representative will confirm and establish the covenant.
+The Messiah, who as the Lord's representative will confirm and establish the covenant (see note on Isa 42:6).
 (CSB)

 This is an even more distinguished Messenger, our Lord Jesus Christ, who brought the new covenant in His blood.
 (TLSB)